Flower Care Flower Information Lilies

 Peace lilies aren’t super sensitive to the type of water you use, but they can struggle with high levels of chlorine or super hard water.
 If your tap water falls into either of those categories, consider using rainwater or filtered water.

-Peace lilies like warm temperatures, between 60ºF and 85ºF, with warmer temperatures during the day and cooler temperatures at night.
+Providing the right temperature and humidity is a key part of caring for peace lilies.
+These plants like temperatures, between 60ºF and 85ºF, with warmer temperatures during the day and cooler temperatures at night.
 Extended temperatures below 60ºF can cause stunted growth and a lack of vigor, and short periods of temperatures below 45ºF can cause immediate damage.

 You’ll also want to ensure that your peace lily isn’t exposed to sudden changes in temperature.
 That means keeping the plant away from both hot and cold drafts often found near exterior doors and heating/cooling vents.